ArcticMC/Scenarios/descriptions.md

 ### Catacombs (H, not comb.)
 > There will be several layers underground that replicate the surface in the game!

+### Chameleons (L)
+> Based on what minecraft skin you're wearing, you will be disguised in that biome.

 ### Cherry World (L)
 > The entire world is a Cherry Blossom biome!